magicmarcy/magicmarcy/README.md

 ### 👋 Welcome to my GitHub Profile!

-I am **Marcel**, known as **magicmarcy**, a passionate **Fullstack Developer** from Germany.
-For six years, I have been working as an **Application Developer**, applying my knowledge both professionally and in private projects.

-## About me
-I am a passionate FullStack developer with over six years of experience in software development.
+I am **Marcel**, known as **magicmarcy**, from Germany, a passionate **Fullstack Developer** with over six years of experience in software developmenty.
 During this time, I have worked on various projects, covering both frontend and backend development, and have gained extensive knowledge in different technologies and programming languages, especially Java.

 In addition to my work as a developer, I have been a trainer in our company for over a year.
 I mentor apprentices, students, interns, and career changers, helping them develop their programming skills.
 As a trainer, I focus on explaining complex topics in an easy-to-understand way and supporting the learning process with practical examples and individual guidance.